simlal/ift-769-assignement_self-learning-intro-to-rust/README.md

 - `cargo`: Package manager and build tool
 - `rustup`: Rust toolchain manager

-Going through the basics of setting up the development environment and creating a new project with Cargo...
+See ***Project #0: Guessing Game*** goes through the process of setting up the development environment, creating a project and some of the basic features of the language.

-### Installation

-TODO

-### Package manager (Cargo) and build tools

-TODO

-### Project structure with Crates and Modules

-TODO

 ## Applied projects :mag: